DavidToddMiller/gr-aff3ct_codes/README.md

   1) The MIT AFF3CT Library (Header Files and Shared Object File) are already available in this repository, but must be placed in other folder locations before compiling/building so that they are found during build and execution.
                 a) aff3ct-3.0.2_Library_Header_Files (see folder)
                     I placed in root location path and folder usr/include but other options exist

                 b) aff3ct-3.0.2_Library_Shared_Object_File (see folder): libaff3ct-3.0.2.so Shared Object I placed in root location path and folder usr/lib but other options exist

   2) 3 additional changes to cmake already are already in this repository:
-        a.
-CMakeLists.txt at top level of repository: Added lines 100-103
+     a) CMakeLists.txt at top level of repository: Added lines 100-103

-        b.
-CMakeLists.txt in "lib" folder:  Modified line 30 at end of line
+     b) CMakeLists.txt in "lib" folder:  Modified line 30 at end of line

-        c.
-Added new file at location cmake/Modules: Findlibaff3ct-3.0.2.so.cmake
+     c) Added new file at location cmake/Modules: Findlibaff3ct-3.0.2.so.cmake

-  3) More information on the MIT AFF3CT Library can be found at the following 2 links if one wants to download AFF3CT files and manuals themselves: https://aff3ct.github.io/index.html https://aff3ct.github.io/download.html
+  3) More information on the MIT AFF3CT Library can be found at the following 2 links if one wants to download AFF3CT files and manuals themselves:

+              https://aff3ct.github.io/index.html

+              https://aff3ct.github.io/download.html